aman003malhotra/MongoDBNotes/Readme.md

 - `$count` - Calculates the quantity of documents in the given group.
 - `$max` - Displays the maximum value of a document's field in the collection.
-- `$min` - Displays the minimum value ofa document's field in the collection.
+- `$min` - Displays the minimum value of a document's field in the collection.
 - `$avg` - Displays the average value of a document's field in the collection.
 - `$sum` - Sums up the specified values of all documents in the collection.
 - `$push` - Adds extra values into the array of the resulting document.